OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/generate-distribute-mobile-app/privacy-updates-for-apple-app-store-submissions.md

 ## Providing a privacy manifest file in OutSystems 11

-For OutSystems 11, use Service Studio to add and upload the privacy manifest file.
+In Service Studio add and upload the privacy manifest file:

 1. In the **Data** tab, add the file to **Resources**.
 Right-click and select **Import Resource**.
 Select your file.